Ozmah/rigged/README.md

 ## ✨ Features

 - **Real-time chat integration** - Automatically captures chat messages during raffle periods
-- **Multiple winners** - Configure how many winners you need for each raffle
+- **Multiple winners** - You can draw one or more winners, as many as there are participants
-- **Export results** - Save complete raffle data and winner lists
+- **Export results** - Save complete raffle data and winner lists (👷 under construction)
-- **Multiple rounds** - Run consecutive rounds without duplicate winners
-- **Clean interface** - Simple, distraction-free design that won't overwhelm your stream
-- **Free forever** - No subscriptions, no limits, no hidden costs
+- **Open Source** - Feel free to use it from your computer or host it on your own server

 ## 🎯 Who is this for?

 Small streamers who need a reliable raffle tool without breaking the bank.
-If you're tired of limited free tools or expensive subscriptions, Rigged gives you everything you need to run engaging raffles for your community.
+If you're tired of the crappy tools out there, we're trying to build a simple tool that can change that and you can use from your computer.

 ## 🚀 Quick Start

 ### Prerequisites

 - **Node.js 18+** - [Download here](https://nodejs.org/)
-- **Twitch Application** - You'll need to create one (we'll guide you through this)
+- **Twitch Application** - You'll need to create one (we'll guide you through the process) (🏗️ we're working on this)

 ### Windows Setup